Superiorization and Perturbation Resilience of Algorithms: A Continuously Updated Bibliography: Trailer

 \section{Trailer}

-The superiorization methodology works by taking an iterative algorithm, investigating its perturbation resilience, and then using proactively such perturbations in order to \textquotedblleft force\textquotedblright\ the perturbed algorithm to do in addition to its original task something useful.
-The perturbed algorithm is called the \textquotedblleft superiorized version\textquotedblright\ of the original unperturbed algorithm.
-If the original algorithm is computationally efficient and useful in terms of the application at hand, and if the perturbations are simple and not expensive to calculate, then the advantage of this method is that, for essentially the computational cost of the original algorithm, we are able to get something more by steering its iterates according to the perturbations.
+We replace the text that appeared in this section in the first version of the report with a quotation from the preface to the special issue: Y. Censor, G.T.
+Herman and M. Jiang (Guest Editors), \textquotedblleft\textit{Superiorization: Theory and Applications}\textquotedblright, Special Issue of the journal \textit{Inverse Problems}, Volume \textbf{33}, Number 4, April 2017 [50]\footnote{All references refer to the bibliography in the next section of this report.}, followed by some additional notes.

-This is a very general principle, which has been successfully used in some important practical applications such as image reconstruction from projections, intensity-modulated radiation therapy and nondestructive testing, and awaits to be implemented and tested in additional fields.
-An important case is when the original algorithm is a feasibility-seeking algorithm, or one that strives to find constraint-compatible points for a family of constraints, and the perturbations that are interlaced into the original algorithm aim at reducing (not necessarily minimizing) a given merit function.
+\begin{quotation} \textquotedblleft The superiorization methodology is used for improving the efficacy of iterative algorithms whose convergence is resilient to certain kinds of perturbations.
+Such perturbations are designed to `force' the perturbed algorithm to produce more useful results for the intended application than the ones that are produced by the original iterative algorithm.
+The perturbed algorithm is called the `superiorized version' of the original unperturbed algorithm.
+If the original algorithm is computationally efficient and useful in terms of the application at hand and if the perturbations are simple and not expensive to calculate, then the advantage of this method is that, for essentially the computational cost of the original algorithm, we are able to get something more desirable by steering its iterates according to the designed perturbations.

-To a novice on the superiorization methodology and perturbation resilience of algorithms we recommend to read first the recent reviews in [25] and [39] below.
+This is a very general principle that has been used successfully in some important practical applications, especially for inverse problems such as image reconstruction from projections, intensity-modulated radiation therapy and nondestructive testing, and awaits to be implemented and tested in additional fields.

-For a recent detailed description of previous work that is related to superiorization but is not included in this bibliography we direct the reader to Section 3 of [24] below.
+An important case is when the original algorithm is `feasibility-seeking' (in the sense that it strives to find some point that is compatible with a family of constraints) and the perturbations that are introduced into the original iterative algorithm aim at reducing (not necessarily minimizing) a given merit function.
+In this case superiorization has a unique place in optimization theory and practice.